 Bone spurs may form around the disc and facet joints.
 Doctors believe that too much motion in a spinal segment causes bone spurs to form.
 Eventually, bone spurs can form around the nerves of the spine, causing a condition called spinal stenosis.

 Degeneration of the disc and spinal segment can result in several different spinal conditions that cause problems.
 These include mechanical neck pain, cervical radiculopathy, and spinal stenosis.
 Sometimes we may injure our neck with a relatively minor injury.
 These minor injuries may cause pain for a few days and then go away.
-This referrs to a neck, or muscle strain.
+This refers to a neck or muscle strain.
 Actually, we may never fully understand what has been injured in one of these episodes.
 In the next section, we will try to explain each condition and how they differ.

 A “muscle strain” of the neck occurs when a patient presents a stiff neck.
 In some cases, this may represent a true “muscle strain”, or “pulled muscle” involving the muscles around the spine of the neck.
 However, a muscle spasm can result when other areas of the neck are injured.
-Problems that are commonly referred to as a muscle strain may also involve injury of other soft tissues of the neck including the disc, the ligaments around the spinal segment, and the muscles.
+Problems that doctors refer to as a muscle strain may also involve injury of other soft tissues of the neck including the disc, the ligaments around the spinal segment, and the muscles.
 Injury to any, or all, of these structures, may cause similar symptoms.